turahe/seotools/README.md

 php artisan vendor:publish --provider="Turahe\Metatags\Providers\MetaTagsServiceProvider"
 ```

-> Lumen does not support this command, for it you should copy the file `config/metatags.php` to `config/metatags.php` of your project
+> Lumen does not support this command, for it you should copy the file `config/seotools.php` to `config/seotools.php` of your project

-In `metatags.php` configuration file you can determine the properties of the default values and some behaviors.
+In `seotools.php` configuration file you can determine the properties of the default values and some behaviors.

-#### metatags.php
+#### seotools.php

 - **meta**
    - `defaults` - What values are displayed if not specified any value for the page display.
 If the value is `false`, nothing is displayed.